DOP Merit System

 No

-Certain political affiliation required
+Certain political affiliation is required

 No